 Students are not permitted to give their keys to another person.
-Should the student lose their key(s), they must report it immediately to Office of Residence Life.
-Lost and/or stolen key(s) will be replaced by the Office of Residence Life.
+Should the student lose their key(s), they must report it immediately to the Department of Student Housing and Residential Life.
+Lost and/or stolen key(s) will be replaced by the Department of Student Housing and Residential Life.
 However, a replacement fee of \$50.00 will be assessed to the students account per residential key.
 This fee will also be imposed for failure to return keys in a timely fashion when premises are vacated or for any lock change resulting from lost keys.
-If a core or lock change is required the student will be charged a \$25.00 fee.
+If a core or lock change is required the student will be charged a \$100.00 fee for the cost of the core.